malaikashh/HimalayaPlants/README.md

 # Himalayas-richness
-dataset of vascular plant species records across the Himalayan region, compiled from multiple sources
+records of vascular plant species occurrences in the Himalayas, downloaded from the Global Biodiversity Information Facility (GBIF). records of endemic species are compiled from multiple sources.

+The occurrence data is provided in an Excel file Biodiversitydata.xlsx. and Biodiversitydata.csv The summary.csv provides a summary of
+1) number of occurrence records per species in the dataset
+2) an overview of data completeness a species frequency distribution